Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 It was bad enough that billions were held captive and asleep in [[The Caves]].

+It was bad enough that humanity had forgotten who it was, and was estranged from its Collective Inheritance.

 Yet, an even more alarming realization dawned: the entire [[Human System]] and [[Living System]] had suffered such profound abuse and exploitation by the Keepers of The Caves that a systemic collapse was imminent.

-The proverbial building was not just on fire—it was ablaze, with the vast majority still obliviously slumbering within its walls.
+The existing [[Habitable Order]] was not just on fire—it was ablaze, with the vast majority still obliviously slumbering within its walls.

 ### The Array of Crises